MicrosoftDocs/visualstudio-docs/docs/deployment/deploying-applications-services-and-components.md

 You can enable more sophisticated development and testing by deploying your applications into virtual environments.
 For more information, see [Test on a lab environment](../test/lab-management/using-a-lab-environment-for-your-application-lifecycle.md).

-## DevOps deployment
+## Continuous deployment

-In a team environment, you can use Azure Pipelines to enable continuous deployment of your app.
+You can use Azure Pipelines to enable continuous deployment of your app.
 For more information, see [Azure Pipelines](/azure/devops/pipelines/index?view=vsts) and [Deploy to Azure](/azure/devops/deploy-azure/index?view=vsts).

 ## Deployment for other app types